bytearchive/django-treebeard/future-plans.md

 trees in SQL without the need of extra work in the database, like Oracle’s ``CONNECT BY`` or sprocs and triggers for nested intervals.

-For reasons unknown to the community, Gustavo Picón, the maintainer of django-treebeard stopped to work on this project.
-The [latest version available from PyPI is 4.0.1](https://pypi.python.org/pypi/django-treebeard), is not compatible with Django-1.10 although pull requests have been made available by third parties.
+For reasons unknown to the community, Gustavo Picón, the maintainer of django-treebeard needs help to maintain the project.

-Furthermore, the website containing the documentation of the project, is down quite often and apparently he has no intention to host it on [Read the Docs](https://readthedocs.org/).
+Furthermore, the website containing the documentation of the project, is not running stable.
+Hosting it on [Read the Docs](https://readthedocs.org/) would probably be a better idea.

 I also would prefer to run the unit test suite on a public service such as Travis-CI rather than a private Jenkins installation.

-This is a major problem for the Django community, since this implementation is used widely to implement hierarchical trees in relational databases, for instance the pages and plugin models in django-CMS.
-Relying on software whose documentation is not always available can be a major issue.
+This is a major problem for the Django community, since this implementation is used widely to implement hierarchical trees in relational databases, for instance the pages and plugin models in django-CMS, Wagtail, django-oscar and many more.
+Relying on software whose documentation is not always available, can be a major issue.

-## Proposal to fork and rename django-treebeard

-Therefore I'm proposing to fork this project, rename it and publish it on PyPI under a different name.

-The first version shall be compatible with the current version of django-treebeard.
-Later on we might add additional functionality.

 ## Proposal for further improvement